-Pre-emption provisions not void for uncertainty if difficult to apply to particular facts

-In Texas Eastern v Enterprise Oil (unreported), 21 July 1989 (Court of Appeal), which involved a dispute about a US\$901 million transaction, the Court of Appeal overturned a decision of Evans J which had found a pre-emption provision void for uncertainty.
+Pre-emption provisions not void for uncertainty if difficult to apply to particular facts a decision of Evans J which had found a preemption provision void for uncertainty.
 The problem was that the formula in the relevant provision could not easily be applied on its terms to the facts of the case, which involved three parties purporting to exercise their pre-emption rights simultaneously.